When you purchase through links on our site, we may earn a commission. Here’s how it works.

-Many people see dogfighting as a relic of our distant past, or a sick phenomenon that ended the day Michael Vick was arrested more than ten years ago.
+Many people see dogfighting as a relic of our distant past or a sick phenomenon that ended the day Michael Vick was arrested eighteen years ago.
 Even if it exists, surely it occurs only in a handful of dark corners of our country, run by individuals too despicable to live as ordinary members of our communities, right?

 For the sake of thousands of animals being tortured and victimized every year, it’s time for a reality check.

 In our poll, 57 percent of the respondents believed dogfighting never happens in their community.
 But dogfighting occurs more often and in more places than most people think and is more horrific than most can imagine.

 I spent years overseeing and deploying with our ASPCA Anti-Cruelty teams, but I am still horrified at stories of animals routinely and viciously attacked, beaten, electrocuted, and drowned.
 I’m also repulsed by the use of “rape stands” for breeding and “bait dogs” for fighting practice.

 Fighting dogs are typically raised in isolation, spending most of their lives on short, heavy chains.
 They are regularly conditioned with drugs, including anabolic steroids, to enhance muscle mass and encourage aggressiveness.
 During fights, these animals suffer puncture wounds, blood loss, crushing injuries, and broken bones.
 Many eventually succumb to their injuries, and losing dogs are often discarded, killed, or brutally executed.

 How Common Is Dog Fighting?